maypeter567/startup/NOTESV2.md

 I have just learned that I can have multiple then statements inside of a promise.
 I was very surprised to learn this.

+and if you have something that is dependant on a conditional result in an await try block, it cannot be in the finally section or it will always be completed.